926th Wing: Conversion to fighter aircraft

-In 1977, the Air Force announced the 926th would convert to the Cessna A-37 Dragonfly fighter aircraft, bringing with the conversion a combat mission and a new designation, the 926th Tactical Fighter Group (926 TFG), and a return to TAC as its gaining command.
+In 1977, the Air Force announced the 926th would convert to the Cessna A-37 Dragonfly fighter aircraft, bringing with the conversion a combat mission and a new designation, the 926th Tactical Fighter Group, and a return to TAC as its gaining command.
 The 926th continued to fly the A-37 until June 1982 when the group completed a conversion to the Fairchild Republic A-10 Thunderbolt II.

 Gulf War

 When Iraq invaded Kuwait in 1990, the 926th Group began deploying people and A-10 aircraft in support of Operation Desert Shield.
 Then, in December 1990, approximately 450 members of the 926th were recalled to active duty in support of Operation Desert Shield and Operation Desert Storm as the nation's first Air Force Reserve combat unit recalled to active duty.

 Deployments

 In February 1992, the unit was redesignated as the 926th Fighter Group.
-The name change reflected the inactivation of the Tactical Air Command and the establishment of its successor organization, Air Combat Command (ACC).
+The name change reflected the inactivation of TAC and the establishment of its successor organization, Air Combat Command (ACC).
 The group began conversion from the A-10 to the General Dynamics F-16 Fighting Falcon, which was complete by October that year.
-Two years later, on 1 October 1994, the unit officially became the 926th Fighter Wing (926 FW).
+Two years later, on 1 October 1994, the unit officially became the 926th Fighter Wing.

 In 1995, the wing converted back to the A/OA-10 Thunderbolt II aircraft.
 The conversion was completed and the unit became combat-ready in September 1997.

 In the late 1990s, the 926th participated in deployments patrolling the no-fly zones over Iraq, in support of Operation Deny Flight, Operations Northern Watch and Southern Watch, and in 1999 returned to Kuwait to participate in Aerospace Expeditionary Force One.

 After the terrorist attacks of 11 September 2001, members of the 926th Fighter Wing were mobilized and deployed to various locations worldwide in support of Operation Enduring Freedom and Operation Noble Eagle.